How Often Should You Appraise Antiques? Insurance, Estate, Tax

 When an update letter may be enough

 An update letter can work for a narrow insurance or records-maintenance need, but only when the underlying appraisal remains reliable.
-Treat it as an addendum to a strong report, not a shortcut around missing analysis.
+Treat it as an addendum to a strong report.

 It may be enough when the prior report is recent, the antique is unchanged, the photos and descriptions are complete, and the appraiser can support the revised value.